mkiruba/TaskExcercise/README.md

 # TaskExcercise

-**Time spent - 2 hours.**
+* TaskItem class is the data structure class.

-* Task class is the data structure class.
+* Task is the class to construct the tree.

-* TaskStructure is the class to construct the tree.
+* ITask is the Interface contract.

-* ITaskStructure is the Interface contract.
-Functionality can be extended by inheriting from this interface.
+* ITaskFactory, TaskFactory are the factory classes that generate relevant objects.
+This factory can be amended to have further implemetation of various Task.

 ## Unit Tests